Letter to New Students

 - Other vaccine recommendations may be indicated for your specific health, age, employment, or college major.
 Please review with your medical provider.

-c) Screening of all new students taking a class on campus, for tuberculosis risk factors.
-This survey can be accessed at http://MyMissouriState.edu.
+- c) Screening of all new students who take a seated class on campus, for tuberculosis risk factors.
+This survey can be accessed at https://MyMissouriState.edu.
 This must be completed before you register for your second semester classes.
 It is best to complete this now.

-It is recommended that all students and personnel traveling from countries where tuberculosis is endemic update their TB test 12 weeks after their trip.
+C) It is recommended: that all students and personnel traveling from countries where tuberculosis is endemic update their TB test 12 weeks after their trip.
 It is also recommended that all incoming students and personnel who are at high risk for TB should have a current TB test.
-The ACHA list of endemic TB countries may be found at: http://health.missouristate.edu/students/tbcountries.htm
+The ACHA list of endemic TB countries may be found at: https://health.missouristate.edu/students/tbcountries.htm

-f) Please take time now to complete the self-administered Medical History Form, which can be downloaded from the Magers web site.
+Please take time now to complete the self-administered Medical History Form.
 Send this Medical History Form to us along with a copy of your immunization records.
 If you are being treated for an ongoing medical condition we welcome the opportunity to assist you.
 Please send us a copy of your medical records to facilitate your care and your physician is welcome to send a letter to us or contact us as well.

 Missouri State University